ppeble/emissary-ingress.dev/docs/pre-release/topics/install/index.md

 Although our installation guides will favor using the `docker.io` container registry, we publish $AESproductName$ and $OSSproductName$ releases to multiple registries.

-Starting with version 1.0.0, you can pull the `ambassador` and `aes` images from any of the following registries:
+Starting with version 1.0.0, you can pull the $productDockerImage$ image from any of the following registries:
 - `docker.io/datawire/`
 - `quay.io/datawire/`
 - `gcr.io/datawire/`

 We want to give you flexibility and independence from a hosting platform's uptime to support your production needs for $AESproductName$ or $OSSproductName$.
 Read more about [Running $productName$ in Production](../running).

 # What’s Next?